shafeen/KnowledgeBase/Books/Purple Cow.md

 new product is as good as what you've got now.
 Instead, pick the right maverick and get out of the way.

+#### What does Howard know?
+The number-one question about the Purple Cow is, "How do I know it's remarkable?"
+This question almost always comes from the people who don't have the *otaku*.
+The CEO of Starbucks has a coffee *otaku*, everyone who works at Patagonia is an outdoor nut, etc, etc.

+Is there someone (a person, an agency?) in your industry who has a track record of successfully launching remarkable products?
+Can you hire them right away, or at least learn from their behavior?
+Immerse yourself in fan magazines, trade shows, design reviews--whatever it takes to feel what your fans feel.

+Can you create a culture of aggressively prototyping new products and policies?
+When GM shows a concept car at the New York Auto Show, there's more than ego involved.
+They're trying to figure out what car nuts think is remarkable.
+I'm not pitching focus groups here (they're a waste).
+I'm talking about very public releases of cheap prototypes.